Cost Update

 Do I need a permit for furnace/hvac replacement in Charlotte?

 Yes.
 Mecklenburg County requires a mechanical permit for any HVAC system replacement.
-A reputable contractor will handle this for you.
-Never hire a "handyman" who suggests skipping the permit; it can cause major headaches when you eventually try to sell your home.
+Your contractor should handle the filing, but you should verify it's done.
+An unpermitted install can cause massive headaches when you eventually try to sell your home.

 Check the latest furnace/hvac replacement costs for Charlotte and other cities on LookupCost.com.